smmckay/quex-mirror/doc/source/modes/incidence-handlers.rst

 .. [#f1] Lexical analysis is closely tied with the theory of state machines.
          For that reason, the term 'incidence' has been chosen instead of 'event' which has a established meaning in the context of state machines.

+.. [#f2] Buffer fillers and byte loaders must take care that this does not happen.
+         POSIX conform byte loaders over sockets, for example, detect a terminating zero as part of the transmitted data and adapt the loaded number accordingly.